coders-school/stl/01-containers/01-sequence-containers/01-vector.md

 ## Task

 During this session, we will write a "framework" for performance testing of STL containers.
-We will start with only basic functionality and later we will implement additional features

-The task for now is:
+We will start with only basic functionality and later we will implement additional features.
+The task for now are:

 1. Measure the time of accessing the middle element of the vectors of ints of size 100K and 1M.

-2. Write a `measure` function that takes a description as a string and any other function (without parameters so far).
-Use template parameter for the function.
-   It should measure the execution time of the given function.
    Use `std::chrono::high_resolution_clock()`.
-   After the measurement it should print the measurement and the description in one line.
+   Print the measurement result and the description in one line.

+2. We are going to measure accessing the middle element for other containers as well.
+Please refactor the code.
+   Extract a `measure` function that takes 2 parameters:
+   * a description of measurement as a string
+   * a function without parameters (so far) - use a template parameter for the function The `measure` function should measure the execution time of the given function.
+   The measurement result and the description should be printed in one line.